 R-Square can be calculated using the equation below in which y̅i is the mean value, and Ŷi is the predicted value.

 from sklearn.metrics import r2_score print("R_Squared = ",r2_score(y_true, y_pred))

-In theories, the R_squared value will always lie in the range of [0,1], but in practice, the values lie in the range of (-∞, 1].
-The reason behind negative R² can be,
+In theories, the R_squared value will always lie in the range of [0,1], while in practice, values lie in (-∞, 1].
+Can you guess when we will have negative R²?

-To tackle the problems of R², researchers formed a new metric that is considered the improvement in R² and known as adjusted R².
-In the equation below, N is the total number of data samples, and k is the number of independent variables in the data.
+To tackle R²'s problems, researchers formed a new metric that is considered the improvement in R² and is known as adjusted R².
+In the equation below, N is the total number of data samples, and k is the number of independent variables.

 from sklearn.metrics import r2_score r_sqr = r2_score(y_true, y_pred) N = len(y_true) k = # of independent variable in input features. print("Adjusted R_Squared = ",(1-r_sqr)*(N-1)/(N-k-1))

 Adjusted R-Squared value will always be lesser than the traditional R-Squared value.
 Whenever we add a new independent variable, it will affect the calculations.
 So, we can never be misguided with the score now.

 Industries and Research papers are more inclined toward RMSE or MSE values, so we must compare our results with these parameters.
 Additionally, there is a slight inclination toward R-Squared values as well as it can be directly correlated with the accuracy.
 Adjusted R² is the only parameter considering the overfitting problem.
 But due to the dependency on several independent features, there is no direct library available in most frameworks to calculate it.
 We hope you enjoyed the article.